Straight answers — before you pick up the phone

 What should I do first after an injury?

+Prioritize your health.
+Seek appropriate medical care and follow your treatment plan.
 When you can do so safely, document what happened (photos, witness information, incident details).
 Be cautious about signing documents or giving recorded statements to insurers before you understand your rights.
+Then contact a lawyer for a case evaluation tailored to your facts.

 How long do I have to bring a claim in California?

 Deadlines depend on the type of case, the parties involved, and other factors.
 California law includes statutes of limitations and other timing rules that can bar a claim if missed.
+Do not wait to get legal guidance.
+Evidence can disappear, memories fade, and deadlines may be shorter than you expect in certain circumstances.

 Will my case go to trial?